Spain Rodriguez: Career

-Spain contributed to numerous underground comics in the 1960s–2000s, including San Francisco Comic Book, Young Lust, Arcade, Bijou Funnies, Weirdo, and Harvey Pekar's American Splendor.
-Spain joined the Zap Comix collective in issue #4 (August 1969), and contributed stories to every issue from then until the comic's demise in 2005.
-In such classics as Spain's Mean Bitch Thrills (Print Mint, 1971), Spain's women are raunchy, explicitly sexual, and sometimes incorporated macho sadomasochistic themes.
+Rodriguez contributed to numerous underground comics in the 1960s–2000s, including San Francisco Comic Book, Young Lust, Arcade, Bijou Funnies, Weirdo, and Harvey Pekar's American Splendor.
+Rodriguez joined the Zap Comix collective in issue #4 (August 1969), and contributed stories to every issue from then until the comic's end in 2005.
+In Rodriguez's Mean Bitch Thrills (Print Mint, 1971), women are depicted as raunchy and explicitly sexual, occasionally expressing macho sadomasochistic themes.

-"Spain Rodriguez’s work stands above that of all the other male artists in this creation of sexually explicit comics art, both because he was so prolific and popular, and because he strove to show his sympathy toward women’s passions and struggles.
+"Spain Rodriguez's work stands above that of all the other male artists in this creation of sexually explicit comics art, both because he was so prolific and popular, and because he strove to show his sympathy toward women's passions and struggles.
 Admittedly, he did so in ways that were distinctively his own."

-"The tall, leggy, often half-naked “Big Bitch” is a raunchy, explicitly sexual Rodriguez character who appears in She Comics in stories that often incorporate macho, sadomasochistic themes."
+"The tall, leggy, often half-naked "Big Bitch" is a raunchy, explicitly sexual Rodriguez character who appears in She Comics in stories that often incorporate macho, sadomasochistic themes."

-After moving from New York City to San Francisco in 1970, Spain's Subvert Comics series (1970–1976) featured "three full length Trashman: Agent of the Sixth International stories."
+After moving from New York City to San Francisco in 1970, Rodriguez's Subvert Comics series (1970–1976) featured "three full length Trashman: Agent of the Sixth International stories."
 Trashman later appeared in such publications as High Times, Heavy Metal, Weirdo, San Francisco magazine, Zap #11–13, and the Fantagraphics anthology Zero Zero #2.

-From 1976 to 1998, Spain contributed cover art to more than a dozen issues of the popular pornographic magazine Screw.
+From 1976 to 1998, Rodriguez contributed cover art to more than a dozen issues of the popular pornographic magazine Screw.